Resetand/react-style-mods/README.md

 ## Why?

-I found myself writing and duplicate similar code, when I want to add some spacing between elements or center element
+I found myself duplicate similar small pieces of styles, like add spacing or center element

 ```
-<Component style={{marginLeft: SOME_STYLE_GUIDE_CONSTANT }}>...</Component>
+<Component style={{ marginLeft: 10 }}>...</Component>
 <Component style={{ display: 'flex', alignItems: 'center', justifyContent: 'center'}}>...</Component>
 ```

 How did I usually solve these problems?
-I can add new props to my Component and imperative describes how to compose styles
+I can add new props to my Component and describe how to compose styles

 ```
 const Component = (props) => {
     styles = {
-        ...props.styles
+        ...props.style
         ...(props.center ? {display: 'flex', alignItems: 'center',justifyContent: 'center'} : {})
         // and so on
     }